apache/beam/website/www/site/content/en/case-studies/seznam.md

 on Kubernetes cluster, Seznam employs Elasticsearch to store, search, and analyze metrics.

 ## Results

-Apache Beam has provided Ricardo with a scalable and reliable data processing framework that supported Ricardo’s fundamental business scenarios and enabled new use cases to respond to events in real-time.

-Throughout Ricardo’s transformation, Apache Beam has been a unified framework that can run batch and stream pipelines, offers on-premises and cloud managed services execution, and programming language options like Java and Python, empowered data science and research teams to advance customer experience with new real-time scenarios fast-tracking time to value.

 Apache Beam offered a unified model for Seznam’s stream and batch processing that provided performance at scale.
 Apache Beam supported multiple runners, language SDKs, and built-in and custom pluggable I/O transforms,